shua-chen/BFR-Model/README.md

 The output will be saved in `trains/example`.

+For inference, first download the pretrained model from [here](https://drive.google.com/drive/folders/1mWBG_xzzwBm4rLYoKMCprXUr1i8qaS2V?usp=sharing) and put it in `pretrained_models/`.

+Put the image path you want to restore in `--validation_image` in script.sh.

-For inference, run the script:
+Then run the script:

 ```bash
 bash script.sh